Adolf Hitler: Start of World War II

 On 9 April, German forces invaded Denmark and Norway.
 On the same day Hitler proclaimed the birth of the Greater Germanic Reich, his vision of a united empire of Germanic nations of Europe in which the Dutch, Flemish, and Scandinavians were joined into a "racially pure" polity under German leadership.
 In May 1940, Germany attacked France, and conquered Luxembourg, the Netherlands, and Belgium.
 These victories prompted Mussolini to have Italy join forces with Hitler on 10 June.
 France and Germany signed an armistice on 22 June.
-Kershaw notes that Hitler's popularity within Germanyand German support for the warreached its peak when he returned to Berlin on 6 July from his tour of Paris.
-Following the unexpected swift victory, Hitler promoted twelve generals to the rank of field marshal during the 1940 Field Marshal Ceremony.
+Kershaw notes that Hitler's popularity within Germany—and German support for the war—reached its peak when he returned to Berlin on 6 July from his tour of Paris.
+Following the unexpected swift victory, Hitler promoted 12 generals to the rank of field marshal during the 1940 Field Marshal Ceremony.

 Britain, whose troops were forced to evacuate France by sea from Dunkirk, continued to fight alongside other British dominions in the Battle of the Atlantic.
-Hitler made peace overtures to the new British leader, Winston Churchill, and upon their rejection he ordered a series of aerial attacks on Royal Air Force airbases and radar stations in southeast England.
-On 7 September the systematic nightly bombing of London began.
+Hitler made peace overtures to the new British prime minister, Winston Churchill, and upon their rejection, he ordered a series of aerial attacks on Royal Air Force airbases and radar stations in southeast England.
+On 7 September, the systematic nightly bombing of London began.
 The German Luftwaffe failed to defeat the Royal Air Force in what became known as the Battle of Britain.
 By the end of September, Hitler realised that air superiority for the invasion of Britain (in Operation Sea Lion) could not be achieved, and ordered the operation postponed.
 The nightly air raids on British cities intensified and continued for months, including London, Plymouth, and Coventry.

 On 27 September 1940, the Tripartite Pact was signed in Berlin by Saburō Kurusu of Imperial Japan, Hitler, and Italian foreign minister Ciano, and later expanded to include Hungary, Romania, and Bulgaria, thus yielding the Axis powers.
 Hitler's attempt to integrate the Soviet Union into the anti-British bloc failed after inconclusive talks between Hitler and Molotov in Berlin in November, and he ordered preparations for the invasion of the Soviet Union.

 In early 1941, German forces were deployed to North Africa, the Balkans, and the Middle East.
 In February, German forces arrived in Libya to bolster the Italian presence.
 In April, Hitler launched the invasion of Yugoslavia, quickly followed by the invasion of Greece.
 In May, German forces were sent to support Iraqi forces fighting against the British and to invade Crete.